audunmo/sri-fixer/README.md

 ## Usage

-SRI Fixer is designed with the philosophy that it should just Do The Right Thing™, and do only _one thing_, without config or input
+SRI Fixer is designed with the philosophy that it should just Do The Right Thing™, and do only _one thing_, without config or input.
 Navigate to your project root, and run `sri-fixer run --host "https://your-sites-domain.xyz"`.
 It will update the HTML files in-place

 ### Roadmap: